Welcome | Get started | Dive into Lino | Contribute | Reference

 class doesn't yet make a Lino site: a Lino site

-starts to "live" when such a Site
+starts to exist when such a Site

 class gets instantiated in a